 If you’ve followed this blog for a while then you’ll know that there are plenty of milk alternatives out there already and you might already be buying your favorite brand of oat milk or making cashew milk at home.

-However, it’s fair to say that none of the current crop of dairy alternatives perform exactly the same way as cow’s milk does.
+However, it’s fair to say that none of the current crops of dairy alternatives perform exactly the same way as cow’s milk does.